QuixThe2nd/metadatarr/README.md

 ]
 ```

-Each torrent in the `torrents` array passed to your plugin has an interface the can be used to interact directly with torrents.
+Each torrent in the `torrents` array passed to your hook has an interface the can be used to interact directly with torrents.
 There is also a `client` argument that can be used to directly interface with the BitTorrent client for global settings.
 These are only provided as a last resort in case you have a use case that for whatever reason is not natively supported by the instruction schema.
 However I ask that you submit a GitHub issue (or PR) if you find new use-cases not natively supported.

 Although everything the instruction schema can do is possible by natively interacting with torrent and client objects, it is highly discouraged.
 Metadatarr has built in optimisers that reduce the number of API calls made to the underlying BitTorrent client.

-For example, when testing on my personal library with ~5k torrents at the time of writing, each run, the default plugins return a combined 16k instructions.
+For example, when testing on my personal library with ~5k torrents at the time of writing, each run, the default hooks return a combined 16k instructions.
 After a simple de-duplication, the number of instructions shrinks to 10k.
 Then finally after diffing against my qBitTorrent state, the total number of calls each run is ~8.
-Interfacing directly with the BitTorrent client will result in many redundant calls, or require time optimising calls that Metadatarr can optimise for you.
+Interfacing directly with the BitTorrent client will result in many redundant calls, or require time optimising calls that Metadatarr can optimise (better than you) automatically.
 Even with the best optimisations, you still won't be able to beat Metadatarr's built in optimiser, simply because your plugin is unaware of what other plugins are doing.

+### Testing
+Metadatarr provides a very basic development suite for testing your plugins.

+You can edit `./tools/inject.ts` to experiment new hooks, simply turn on `DEV_INJECT` in `core.jsonc` and run Metadatarr like usual.
+When injection is enabled, the inject tool will be called each cycle and all other hooks will be disabled.

+You can also check `./tools/simulate_rename.ts` (and run it directly) to see how I for example would test the `Naming` plugin.

 ## Contributing
 Metadatarr was built to solve real-world problems managing large torrent collections.
 If you have similar needs or improvements, contributions are welcome!